 Getting the Bite on Mouth Guards

 If you or your child is an athlete, you know how important it is to have the right protective gear.
 Typically that means having a helmet, knee pads, and shin guards.
 But did you know nearly 40 percent of all sports injuries involve the face?
 That’s where a mouth guard comes in.
-With a custom-made mouth guard from Serenity Dental’s Rocklin, CA office, you can protect your smile and your mouth, dramatically reducing the chance for sports-related oral injuries.
+With a custom-made mouth guard from Serenity Dental’s Citrus Heights, CA office, you can protect your smile and your mouth, dramatically reducing the chance for sports-related oral injuries.

 What is a Mouth Guard?